May 11, 2022

 4. Remove Any Visible Debris

 Manually removing debris is the best way to avoid pushing it further down the line.
 You will need to remove the finer clogs using a wet vacuum, a garden hose, or a plumber snake.
 Start with the wet vacuum, as this will be the gentlest option.
-If this does not work, you can try using a garden hose to flush out the clog.
-Finally, if neither of these options works, you can try using a plumber snake to break up the clog.

 How to Clear an AC Drain Line With a Garden Hose

-A garden hose can be a very effective tool for clearing an AC drain line.
+A garden hose can be a very effective tool to unclog your AC drain line.
 Here are some simple steps to follow: Locate the AC unit and find the drain line.
 Attach one end of the garden hose to a faucet or spigot.
 Insert the other end of the hose into the drain line.
-Turn on the water and let it run for a few minutes.
-The water pressure will help to clear any blockages in the drain line.
-Once the water is flowing freely, turn off the faucet or spigot and remove the hose from the drain line.
-Check the area around the AC unit to make sure that there is no standing water.
-If there is, use a towel or sponge to soak it up.

 5. Pour in Vinegar